Free SAT Tests Preparations with SAT questions and answers

 18th Question

 Choice C is the best answer.
 The convention being tested is pronoun-antecedent agreement.
 The singular pronoun “this” agrees in number with the singular antecedent “Lê Lương Minh became the thirteenth secretary-general of the Association of Southeast Asian Nations (ASEAN) in January 2013.”
-The pronoun “this” is referring back to the singular event described earlier in the sentence in
+The pronoun “this” is referring back to the singular event described earlier in the sentence in which Minh became secretary-general of ASEAN.

 Choice A is incorrect because the plural pronoun “these” doesn’t agree in number with the singular antecedent “Lê Lương Minh became the thirteenth secretary general of the Association of Southeast Asian Nations (ASEAN) in January 2013.”